seesee010/seesee010/README.md

 - 👋 Hi, I’m @seesee010
-- 👀 I’m interested in coding and computer games
+- 👀 I’m interested in coding and computers
-- 💞️ I’m looking to collaborate on ...
 - 📫 You can reach me on discord by "seesee1" as well as on every other platform with the username "SeeSee1" or "seesee1" or "seesee010"

 <!---